KnolleLab/Predicitve-Language-Task-English/README.md

 For full options and output details, see `EXPORT_PARTICIPANT_CSV.md`.
 ## SPQ data export
-Run `spq_json_to_excel.py` to extract the Schizotypal Personality Questionnaire (SPQ) values from the JATOS results and save them as an Excel file for later merging with the participant data.
+Run `spq_json_to_excel.py` to extract the Schizotypal Personality Questionnaire (SPQ) values from the JATOS results and save them as `spq_data.xlsl` for later merging with the participant data.
 ```sh
 python preprocessing/spq_json_to_excel.py
 ```
+`spq_data.xlsl` will be saved in the `preprocessing/` folder.
+## Preprocess exported data
+Use `preprocessing/Preprocessing_PLang_EN.Rmd` to merge and clean participant-level experiment data.

+**The script**:
+- merges all participant CSV files into a single dataset;
+- cleans and standardizes transcribed responses;
+- calculates several **string distance measures** to assess the similarity between target words and transcribed responses;
+- classifies transcribed responses as 'word', 'correctword', or 'noword' based on **Levenshtein** and **Jaro-Winkler** distance cutoffs;
+- adds participant SPQ scores; and
+- saves the resulting preprocessed dataset as a dated CSV file.

+### Input
+The script expects:
+- CSV files per participant in `demo_results/participant_exports/`;
+- `spq_data.xlsl` in the `preprocessing/` folder.
+### Running the preprocessing
+Open `preprocessing/Preprocessing_PLang_EN.Rmd` in [RStudio](https://rstudio-education.github.io/hopr/starting.html) and run the script.
+The resulting dataset will be saved as `final_data_MMDDYY.csv`.